paraswtf/paraswtf.github.io/content/posts/the-rock-paper-scissor-logic/index.md

   - Java
 ---

-How would you go about solving this problem.
+How would you go about solving this problem?

 **`You have write a method to check wether you win, lose or tie in a game of Rock-Paper-Scissor, based on the choice of you and your opponent.`**\
 **`The method should return 2 if you win, 1 if you tie and 0 if you lose.`**\